ElectroTitans/VictoryConnect-ClientJava/README.md

 # VictoryConnect-ClientJava
 VictoryConnect Client for Java.
-Credits to @zueschops for UDP/TCP Client Code.
+Credits to @zeuschops for UDP/TCP Client Code.